jihirshu/chironix_task2/README.md

     roslaunch task2_python task2_python.launch

 Please wait when the launch files are executing as some time delay has been added between internal node launches.

+<strong>The csv files are located in the src folder of the respective packages</strong>>